swiiny/calmweb/README.md

 A proxy / Web filter aimed to protect eldry or unconfident people on the internet, protecting them from ads, scams and whatever.

 This tool start a proxy on the computer on port 8080 and configure windows to use it as a proxy.

+Installation:
+Donwload and run calmweb_proxy.exe.

+The program will:
+- copy himself in C:\Program Files\CalmWeb
+- Setup a firewall rule
+- Add a scheduled task at startup (admins rights required to setup proxy)
+- Start the program, setup the proxy, download whitelists and blocklists

 By default it will block the following:
 - Traffic on http port
 - Browsing using IP addresses to avoid scams